 -Do you know how to turn it off/on/manual/auto?
 Remember, after an outage, a generator may continue to run for 15 minutes in a cool down cycle.

 -Do you know how to clear a simple fault?

--Do you know how to change your battery?
-Keep generator clear of yard debris.
+-Read your manual to understand oil change schedule, faults, etc. Keep generator clear of yard debris.
 Rodent damage is common, keep unit clean.

 (8/17/19) Due to heavy call volume, please see blog post “Reservations Recommended”.